 SPS 330.011 Inspections.
-(1) RIGHT OF ENTRY TO INVESTIGATE OR INSPECT.
-The authorized representatives of the department, upon presentation of the appropriate credentials to an employer, may do all of the following:
+(1) RIGHT OF ENTRY TO IN-VESTIGATE OR INSPECT.
+The authorized representatives of the dethe chapter was last published.

+partment, upon presentation of the appropriate credentials to an employer, may do all of the following:

 (a) Enter without delay and at reasonable times any building, place of employment or workplace of a public employer, or an environment where work is performed by an employee of the employer.